Umutkok/Mathematical-Surfaces---Compute-Shaders/README.md

 # Mathematical-Surfaces---Compute-Shaders
 This repository showcases my completed version of the Mathematical Surfaces - Compute Shaders tutorial by Jasper Flick from Catlike Coding.
 It features dynamic generation and animation of various mathematical surfaces on the GPU using Unity compute shaders.

-What I learned from this project:
+I learned from this project:

-Writing and integrating compute shaders in Unity

-Performing parallel computations via the GPU

-Visualizing mathematical functions graphically
+-Writing and integrating compute shaders in Unity -Performing parallel computations via the GPU -Visualizing mathematical functions graphically

 This project marked an important step in my journey to understanding GPU programming and shader systems more deeply.